 Aetna: Hartford, Conn.

-Blue Shield: Blue Shield is headquartered in San Francisco, California.
+Blue Shield: Blue Shield is headquartered in San Francisco, Calif.

 CIGNA: CIGNA HealthCare is headquartered in Bloomfield, Conn.

-HSA Bank: We are headquartered in Sheboygan, Wisconsin.
-HSA Bank is adivision of Webster Bank, N.A. headquartered in Waterbury, Connecticut.
+HSA Bank: HSA Bank is a division of Webster Bank, N.A. headquartered in Waterbury, Connecticut.
+HSA Bank is based in Wisconsin.

-Sterling HSA: We are a California owned company and are headquartered in Oakland, CA. We serve clients nationwide and have sales representatives in the Southwest, Northeast, Midwest, and California.
+Sterling: We are a California-based company and are headquartered in Oakland, Calif.
+We serve clients nationwide with personal sales representatives and account managers covering all states, including Hawaii.

 19. Please provide the phone number and e-mail that brokers can use to find out more about your plan.